-As illustrated above, following this 2024 annual meeting, assuming all six nominated directors are elected, Cathay's Board is expected to consist of 14 directors, of which 12 members will be of minority descent and over 30% of the Board seats will be held by women.
+Talent recruitment and inclusion are the cultural hallmarks of the Company.
+We believe that directors with complementary qualifications, expertise, and attributes bring multiplicity perspectives that reflect on strong Board practices contributing to the overall oversight responsibility.
+Following this 2025 annual meeting, assuming all four nominated directors are elected, the Cathay Board is expected to consist of 12 directors, of which 10 members are of minority descent and more than one-third of the Board seats will be held by women.